The day-to-day lives of Iron Age people

 Builder:

-That’s not to say it would have been a glamorous job, as making daub would have involved taking off your shoes and stomping clay, mud and straw together with your bare feet to make a putty to cover walls with.
+That’s not to say it would have been a glamorous job, as making a daub would have involved taking off your shoes and stomping clay, mud, and straw together with your bare feet to make a putty to cover walls with.
+It was also one of the more dangerous jobs and had periods of hard work that was worse than working on a farm, like digging the ditch fortifications so often seen around hill forts.

 Brewer:

 Probably one of the best jobs you could do, with all the work taking place in one location and no heavy lifting involved.
-Since the process of brewing is done in stages there would have been allot of down time on this job, most likely filled by making barrels or some other job around the village.
+Since the process of brewing is done in stages there would have been a lot of downtime on this job, most likely filled by making barrels or some other job around the village.

 This position was much more important than just getting people drunk as people used to brew weak ale to drink instead of water, as the alcohol ensured it wouldn’t go bad like water can.